Christi Ferrer

 Marohey Darboe

 Marohey is from the Bronx, NY.
 She made sure that her education was her first priority growing up.
 She earned an associate’s degree in Political Science from Bronx Community College.
 College seemed so far away, and impossible years ago.
 However, Marohey was able to complete her Bachelor’s degree in International Studies.
-She is an alum of New Settlement’s Success Program and was able to receive one on one support during her time in college, which inspired her to want to serve as a mentor to others.
-As a Success Counselor, she hopes to inspire her students to aim high because, she was aware that perseverance, hard effort, and dedication also lead to knowledge and prosperity.
+She is an alum of New Settlement’s Success Program and was able to receive one-on-one support during her time in college, which inspired her to want to serve as a mentor to others.
+As a Success Counselor, she hopes to inspire her students to aim high because, she is aware that perseverance, hard effort, and dedication also lead to knowledge and prosperity.
 In her spare time, she enjoys reading books and listening to music.

 Nashalie Robledo